 Certain types of foods tend to aggravate certain

-Avoiding foods known to aggravate arrhythmias
+Avoiding foods and beverages known to aggravate arrhythmias

 substances have an effect on your arrhythmia and how to avoid them.
 In general,

 small amounts of any food will not trigger an arrhythmia.
 But in larger

 quantities, some foods can aggravate your heart and cause your arrhythmia to

 occur or get worse.
 Be aware of the foods listed below, as they may trigger